Hybrid Approximate Message Passing: Introduction

-The approach here of combining approximate message passing methods and standard graphical model with linear mixing is closest to the methods developed in \cite{Schniter:10-CISS,ZinielPS:10,SomPS:10,Schniter:11} for wavelet image denoising and turbo equalization.
-These works also considered graphical models that had both linear and nonlinear components, and applied approximate message passing techniques along the lines of \cite{DonohoMM:09,Rangan:10arXiv} to the linearizable portions while maintaining standard BP updates in the remainder of the graph.
-The use of approximate message passing methods on portions of a factor graph has also been applied with joint parameter estimation and decoding for CDMA multiuser detection in \cite{CaireTulBig:01}; in a wireless interference coordination problem in \cite{RanganM:11}, and proposed in \cite[Section 7]{Montanari:11} in the context of compressed sensing.
-The framework presented here unifies and extends all of these examples and thus provides a systematic procedure for incorporating Gaussian approximations of message passing in a modular manner in general graphical models.
+The use of AMP-style approximations on portions of a factor graph has also been applied with joint parameter estimation and decoding for CDMA multiuser detection in \cite{CaireTulBig:01}; in a wireless interference coordination problem in \cite{RanganM:11}, and in the context of compressed sensing \cite[Section 7]{Montanari:12-bookChap}.
+The HyGAMP framework presented here unifies and extends all of these examples and thus provides a systematic procedure for incorporating Gaussian approximations of message passing in a modular manner in general graphical models.

+\blue A shorter version of this paper was published in \cite{RanganFGS:12-ISIT}.
+This longer version includes derivations of the proposed algorithms, additional experiments, and many additional explanations, clarifications, and examples throughout.
+Note that, since the publication of \cite{RanganFGS:12-ISIT}, the HyGAMP methodology has been used to solve a variety of problems, including multiuser detection in massive MIMO \cite{wang2015mimo,wang2016signal}, inference for neuronal connectivity \cite{fletcher2014scalable}, fitting neural mass spatio-temporal models \cite{fletcher2015neural}, user activity detection in cloud-radio random access \cite{utkovski2017random}, and decoding from pooled data \cite{alaoui2017pooled}. \black